Trump EPA Says Mercury Limits On Coal Plants Too Costly, Not 'Necessary'

 "It's not unreasonable to expect that if the standards go away there will be some number of utilities that will choose to no longer operate pollution controls that they've installed," says Janet McCabe, former acting assistant administrator of the Office of Air and Radiation at EPA during the Obama administration.

 In 1990 Congress amended the Clean Air Act and advised the EPA to limit mercury emissions from a variety of industries.
-It took 21 years before the EPA finalized the Mercury and Air Toxics Standards (MATS) for coal-fired power plants.
+It took 21 years before the EPA finalized the Mercury and Air Toxics Standards for coal-fired power plants.
 The standards help meet the country's commitments under the Minamata Convention on Mercury.

 The proposal to weaken the mercury limits is the latest in a series of efforts the Trump administration has taken to help the struggling coal business.
 The federal Energy Information Administration says U.S. coal consumption in 2018 is expected to be at its lowest level in nearly four decades.
 Even as coal use rises in China and India, the domestic industry has struggled to compete with cheaper electricity produced from natural gas and renewable energy.